Caring For Your Hardwood Flooring

-Routine cleaning involves sweeping, dust mopping, or vacuuming using the bare floor setting to remove dust and dirt.
-Clean spills immediately with a dry or slightly damp cloth.
-Don’t use wet mops or steam mops, which will damage the finish and the wood over long periods of time.
+- Don’t use wet mops or steam mops, as they will damage the finish and the wood over long periods of time.

-Over time, when your wood floors start to look a little dull, they can be renewed through recoating.
+- If your floors begin to look dull, they can be renewed by recoating.
 This involves applying a new coat of wood floor finish.
-To keep wood floors looking and performing well for generations, follow our recommended guidelines.
-Individual maintenance schedules will vary depending on use, wear and tear, and lifestyle.

 Every 2-5 Years